final-project-integration/final-project/docs/DEV_WORKFLOW.md

 #  Developer Workflow Guide

 Welcome to the project!
 This guide explains **how to work in our GitHub repo**, create branches, and submit your code smoothly.
+Scroll to the bottom for a  30 second “I forgot Git, save me” panic guide.

 ---